e-Plugins/zencart1.5x/README.md

-# iDEAL plugin for ZenCart
+# DigiWallet plugin for ZenCart

 ## Usage
-Use this plugin to add support for iDEAL, Mister Cash, Sofort and other payment methods of digiwallet.nl to your webstore.
+Use this plugin to add support for iDEAL, Mister Cash, Sofort and other payment methods of Digiwallet to your webstore.

 ## Installation